hand-dot/hand-dot/README.md

 ## About me👋

 I am a full-time front-end engineer and currently working remotely.
 I also have a business in Japan, a web service I created. (https://labelmake.jp/).
-Currently, I am based in Tokyo, Japan, but I would like to work in California, USA if I get the chance someday.
+Currently, I am based in Tokyo, Japan, but I would like to work in other contry, if I get the chance someday.

 Please feel free to reach out via email or connect with me on [LinkedIn](https://www.linkedin.com/in/hand-dot/).
 I am always happy to talk, answer questions, or discuss new opportunities.